rust-lang/book/src/ch17-03-more-futures.md

 to combine timeouts with retries, and in turn use those with things like network calls—one of the examples from the beginning of the chapter!

-In practice, you will usually work directly with `async` and `.await`, and secondarily with functions and macros like `join`, `join_all`, `race`, and so on.
+In practice, you will usually work directly with `async` and `await`, and secondarily with functions and macros like `join`, `join_all`, `race`, and so on.
 You will only need to reach for `pin` now and again to use them with those APIs.